Foundational unit (Min. No. 8)

-* Bible with the Apocryphal / Deuterocanonical Books.
-Suitable versions of NRSV (New Revised Standard Version) or RSV (Revised Standard Version).
-NRSV is preferred.
+*Bible, with the Deuterocanonical or Apocryphal Books.
+Suitable version of the NRSV (New Revised Standard Version) or the RSV (Revised Standard Version).
+NRSV preferred.

 Boring, M. Eugene.
 An Introduction to the New Testament: History, Literature, Theology.
-Louisville, KY: Westminster John Knox Press, 2012.
+Louisville, KY: Westminster John Knox, 2012.

 Holladay, Carl R. A Critical Introduction to the New Testament.
 Interpreting the Message and Meaning of Jesus Christ.
 Nashville, TN: Abingdon Press, 2005.

 Levine, Amy-Jill, and Marc Zvi Brettler, eds.
 The Jewish Annotated New Testament: New Revised Standard Version Bible Translation.
-New York: Oxford University Press, 2011.
+New York: OUP, 2011.

 Malina, Bruce J., and Richard L. Rohrbaugh.
 Social-Science Commentary on the Synoptic Gospels.
 Minneapolis, MN: Fortress, 1992.

 Moloney, Francis J. A Friendly Guide to the New Testament.
-Mulgrave, VIC: John Garratt Publishing, 2010.
+Mulgrave: Garratt Publishing, 2010.

 Ryan, Maurice, ed.
 Reading the Bible: An Introduction for Students.
-Tuggerah, NSW: Social Science Press, 2003.
+Tuggerah: Social Science Press, 2003.

 Throckmorton, Burton H. Gospel Parallels: A Comparison of the Synoptic Gospels.
 5th ed.
-Nashville, TN: Thomas Nelson Publishers, 1992.
+Nashville, TN: Thomas Nelson, 1992.